This post was last updated on October 5th, 2022 at 08:52 am.

 Donation Receipt Summary

-And lastly, we saw that the IRS penalties for failing to have a proper statement can be devastating for the church and their donors.
-Not only are the IRS penalties extreme for both, but the fall out afterwards will be equally devastating.
+And lastly, we saw that the IRS penalties for failing to have a proper statement can be devastating for the church and its donors.
+Not only are the IRS penalties extreme for both, but the fallout afterward will be equally devastating.
 The donors will stop donating.
 When donors stop donating, it lowers the revenue for the church to operate.